CAMP Supernova Review

 Our Analysis and Test Results

-The Camp Supernova harness weighs 12 ounces and is constructed using a Modified Edge Load technique.
+The Camp Supernova harness weighs 12.8 ounces and is constructed using a Modified Edge Load technique.
 The interior of the waistbelt has a split webbing design, with the upper webbing contouring around the top edge, and the lower webbing contouring through the middle (as opposed to the bottom), to prevent it from cupping or contorting.
 The waistbelt is 3.75 inches at its widest and has 3 mm EVA foam padding inside.
-It has four plastic covered gear loops that have flexible attachment points, as well as two attachment points in the back: one for a chalk bag and a structural haul loop.
-It also has an ice clipper slot on each side between the gear loops, and a "No-Twist" belay loop.
+It has four plastic-covered gear loops that have flexible attachment points, as well as two attachment points in the back: one for a chalk bag and a structural haul loop.
+It also has an ice clipper slot on each side between the gear loops and a "No-Twist" belay loop.

 We preferred this design much more than that of the Petzl Luna and Petzl Selena, which is actually narrower at the back and then flares out around the hip bones.
 While that design might work well for men, who wear their harness on their hips, through informal polling of our lady climber friends we've determined that the majority of women (75-80%) wear their harness above their hips at their waist.
-There were a couple of harnesses that were as or more comfortable to stand, hike or belay in; the Mammut Zephira and Black Diamond Siren are both lightweight, high-end sport climbing harnesses that you can almost forget you are wearing, until you hang in them of course.
-That's where the Camp Supernova has them beat.
+There were a couple of models that were slightly more comfortable to stand, hike or belay in, but none beat the Supernova for hanging comfort.

-According to Camp, it was originally conceived as a high-end sport climbing model, and typically manufacturers seem to forget that sport climbers actually spend a lot of time hanging in their harnesses, either working a hard project or belaying someone who is, and forgo the padding on the waistbelt.
-The Supernova has 3 mm of EVA foam padding in the waistbelt and leg loops, which is not super beefy, but coupled with the extra wide band in the back, make this harness surprisingly comfortable to hang in.
+According to Camp, it was originally conceived as a high-end sport climbing model.
+Many manufacturers seem to forget that sport climbers spend a lot of time hanging in their harnesses, either working a hard project or belaying someone who is, and forgo the padding on the waistbelt.
+The Supernova has 3 mm of EVA foam padding in the waistbelt and leg loops, which is not super beefy, but coupled with the extra-wide band in the back, it makes this harness surprisingly comfortable to hang in.

-The Camp Supernova has quite a few unique features, most of which we liked.
+The Supernova has quite a few unique features, most of which we liked.
 They designed the back of this harness for a chimneying enthusiast.
 The leg loops attachment point is on the legs themselves, so there is no buckle or clip digging into your back when squeezed into a chimney.
 This also makes it less likely to accidentally detach itself in that scenario or when wearing a pack on top of your harness.

-This really is a versatile all-around harness.
-Sometimes we feel that all-around harnesses are really trad climbing harnesses that you can also wear sport climbing, because really, there aren't too many specific features that you need for that style of climbing.
-But more and more lightweight sport-specific harnesses are now on the market, and there seems to be a demand for lighter and less constricting designs.
-The Camp Supernova fits both bills equally well.
+This truly is a versatile all-around harness.
+Sometimes we feel that all-around harnesses are trad climbing harnesses that you can also wear sport climbing because there aren't too many specific features that you need for that style of climbing.
+But more lightweight sport-specific harnesses are now on the market, and there seems to be a demand for lighter and less constricting designs.
+The Supernova fits both bills equally well.

 We appreciate that Camp included adjustable leg loops on the Supernova, which most sport-specific harnesses don't have to cut down on the extra weight from a buckle.
-This can make it hard to size a harness if the circumference of your legs in proportion to your waist doesn't meet up with whatever the manufacturer has deemed is "average" (and they seem to all have different ideas of what that even is).
+This can make it hard to size a harness if the circumference of your legs in proportion to your waist doesn't meet up with whatever the manufacturer has deemed "average" (and they seem to all have different ideas of what that even is).